pass-by-value/halite-testing/README.md

 Finally Halite is installed and compiled from source.
 Any related deps are also installed.

-There are more State (sls) files that create with creation and deletion of minions.
+There are more State (sls) files that deal with creation and deletion of minions.

 ####Installation Steps:

 * Make sure that your /srv/salt has the state tree provided by this project
-* Change authentication credentials in the [pillar](https://github.com/pass-by-value/halite-testing/blob/master/srv/pillar/data.sls) data
+* Change authentication credentials as shown by the [example](https://github.com/pass-by-value/halite-testing/blob/master/srv/pillar/data.sls) pillar data

 ####Running:
 * There is only one file that needs to run (run_test.sh) that file will